Why You Probably Shouldn’t Buy Your Milk from Costco

 It could save you from unnecessary frustration later.

 There’s nothing inherently wrong with Costco’s milk.
-It comes at a fair price, and it tastes no different from milk sold at other stores.
+It comes at a fair price, and it pairs with cookies just as well as milk sold at other stores.
 The problem is with the packaging.
-Many Costco locations sell their milk in square-shaped plastic jugs, which are apparently incredibly difficult to pour without spilling.
-This concern has made its way across the Internet, including on Reddit discussion boards, and customers around the country all share the same frustration.
+It seems that in 2008, most Costco locations around the country started selling their milk in square-shaped gallon plastic jugs, which were apparently incredibly difficult to pour without spilling.
+This concern made its way across the Internet, including on Reddit discussion boards, and customers around the country all shared the same frustration.

 “Those square milk jugs are horrible,” Seattle-based blogger Rachel Teodoro told MONEY.
 “I’m a grown woman who has a college degree and I cannot pour the milk without spilling it.”

-Since the packaging for Costco’s milk varies depending on the region and supplier, your local Costco may not even sell these cumbersome milk jugs.
-But if it does, you may want to consider going to another grocery store that sells traditional jugs that aren’t spill-prone.
+The packaging does seem to vary slightly by region, so your local Costco may still sell traditional milk jugs.
+If you see those square milk jugs, you may want to consider going to another grocery store that sells traditional jugs that aren’t quite as spill-prone.
 Costco milk prices are comparable to other national grocery stores, anyway.
-Here are 6 more things you should never buy at Costco.

 Of course, for every product you avoid getting at Costco, there are even more that you should definitely keep an eye out for.
-Check out the 15 things you aren’t buying at Costco—but should.
+Check out the 15 things you aren’t buying at Costco—but should be.